-The segment of South Congress Avenue between Riverside Drive and Oltorf Street has evolved into a pedestrian-friendly entertainment district full of restaurants, bars and antique shops.
+The segment of South Congress Avenue between Riverside Drive and Oltorf Street in Austin has evolved into a pedestrian-friendly entertainment district full of restaurants, bars, and antique shops.
 Here are some of the best eateries on the strip.

 Located in a warehouse-like space that was once a feed store, Guero’s is often the busiest restaurant on South Congress.
 It’s mostly standard Tex-Mex fare, but they do a few things very well.
 The salsas and guacamole are always fresh, and the margaritas are always strong.
 Don’t miss the tangy tacos al pastor.
 You can order a full-sized plate, or order as many as you want of the appetizer-sized tacos a la carte.
 It’s a popular after-the-lake meeting place on Sunday afternoons.
 The shaded outdoor patio features free live music, presenting everything from conjunto music to jazz.

 The food is consistently amazing, but don’t come here if you’re interested in having an intimate conversation with your dining companion.
 The exposed-brick walls form an echo chamber, making it difficult to understand the person sitting across the table from you.
 At brunch, try the eggs Benedict with steak and migas or the eggs Benedict with crabcakes.
 Another standout dish, the short ribs are served with spicy pickles, potato salad, and tobacco onions.